 The third most important characteristic is time management.
 The day-by-day of a product manager can get quickly filled with tasks and he needs to be able to notice and distinguish what is urgent from what is important to guarantee that he will always have time to know more about the customer and the user of his product.
 It is very easy for a product manager to face his daily schedule full of meetings, with people from different areas to discuss several subjects: product backlog, customer support, marketing communication, operational problems, forecast review, legal matters, collection, etc.

 The product manager has to take care of his product as a whole.
 For the user, there’s no engineering, operations, finance, legal and collection departments.
-He sees all as part of the product that the product manager takes care of; and he does have to care about all that.
+He sees everything as part of the product that the product manager takes care of, and he does have to care about everything.
 However, caring about does not mean that he should go to all these meetings.
-If he does so, he can take the focus off from what is most important to his product.
+If he does so, he will take the focus out of what is most important to his product.

 As a product manager, he must focus his time on: